Email: virgi at mit dot edu

 Nicole Wein obtained her Ph.D. from MIT in Summer 2021.
 She is a DIMACS postdoctoral fellow at Rutgers University.

 Rio Lavigne (co-advised with Vinod Vaikuntanathan) obtained her Ph.D. from MIT in Summer 2020.
-She is now at Apple, where she is in charge of user privacy.
+She is now at Algorand.
+Previously she worked at Apple.

 Andrea Lincoln obtained her Ph.D. from MIT in Summer 2020.
 She is now at FTX.
 Previously she was a postdoctoral fellow at UC Berkeley.